 I know, I know.
 I talk about insulin resistance so often your ears are probably bleeding.
 And here I go again…

 Addressing insulin resistance is critical for you and for your future daughter.
-And as her eggs are growing in her, while she’s growing in you, the steps you take now may effect not only your daughter, but her children and so on.
+And as her eggs are growing in her, while she’s growing in you, the steps you take now may affect not only your daughter but her children and so on.

 In this article Insulin Resistance – Signs, Symptoms And Treatment I talk in more depth about what this is, what is causes, why it is involved in PCOS, and what you can do about it.
 If you do one thing today for your PCOS, please read this article.